fluxninja/aperture/docs/content/reference/policies/spec.md

 Flux Meters are installed in the data-plane and form the observability leg of the feedback loop.

-Flux Meter created metrics can be consumed as input to the circuit via the PromQL component.
+Flux Meter created metrics can be consumed as input to the circuit through the PromQL component.

 </dd>
 </dl>